indrabasak/chaos-testing-example/README.md

 Chaos Testing Example
 ========================
 Chaos testing is a way of measuring the resiliency of an application by simulating failures in a given environment.
-It is to identify any potential unplanned downtimes before it actually happens in reality.
+It is to identify any potential unplanned downtimes before it happens in reality.

-AWS provides Fault Injection Simulator (FIS) to measure an application's readiness.
+AWS provides [Fault Injection Simulator (FIS)](https://aws.amazon.com/fis/) to measure an application's readiness.
 However, AWS FIS currently supports managed services like [Amazon Elastic Compute Cloud (Amazon EC2)](https://aws.amazon.com/ec2/), [Amazon Elastic Container Service (Amazon ECS)](https://aws.amazon.com/ecs/), [Amazon Elastic Kubernetes Service (EKS)]()https://aws.amazon.com/eks/, and